 Welcome to the standard form calculator, where we'll learn how to write a number in standard form.
 "What is the standard form?"
 Well, we'll get to the standard form definition soon enough.
-But let's just say that standard form in math and physics (quite often called scientific notation) is a neat way of dealing with values that are either very large or very small.
+But let's just say that standard form in math and physics (quite often called scientific notation) is a neat way of dealing with very large or very small values.
 It's quite troublesome to write all the zeros of a number in every line of our calculations.
 Preferably, we can use standard form exponents and write the same thing with just a few symbols.
-That's why we made this standard form converter - to help you with just that.
+That's why we made this standard form converter – to help you with just that.

 Warning: There is a possibility that you've come across this standard form calculator in search of different ways of writing a quadratic equation.
 In that case, check out our quadratic formula calculator, but be sure to come back to us whenever you get the chance!